 School sites

-Indianapolis school districts, charter schools, and innovation network schools may apply to become an Indy Summer Learning Lab site.
+Indianapolis schools (district, private, charter, and innovation) may apply to become an Indy Summer Learning Lab site.

 School sites may choose to only serve students who are currently enrolled at their school or serve students from any school.